-Symptoms attributable to COVID-19, including fatigue, memory/concentration problems ("brain fog"), and shortness of breath may persist after acute infection.
-Symptoms may be due to Long COVID, a type of post-acute sequelae of COVID-19 (PASC) not explainable by other known medical conditions.1 While prevalence estimates vary, Long COVID may occur in up to 30% of individuals following SARS-CoV-2 infection.2-7 Most individuals with Long COVID were not hospitalized for acute infection, and Long COVID can occur regardless of illness severity, vaccination status, and SARS-CoV-2-targeted treatment.
-8,9 although the risk may be lower among vaccinated individuals and those with asymptomatic infection.
-9,10 Symptoms have been reported for up to 24 months, 11 and there are currently no proven treatments for Long COVID.
-The existing literature on risk factors for Long COVID largely relies on assessments performed after SARS-CoV-2 infection, captured in electronic health record diagnostic codes, or focused on individuals recruited from Long COVID clinics or after hospitalization for acute COVID-19.
-12-14 Furthermore, cohort studies which require in-person participation may exclude individuals unable to attend study visits or far from research sites, and thus survey-based approaches, particularly those which leverage pre-infection data, may contribute to our understanding of Long COVID and its antecedent factors.
-10,15,16 The objectives of this study were to estimate Long COVID symptom prevalence and determine whether sociodemographic factors, lifestyle, or medical history preceding COVID-19, or characteristics of acute SARS-CoV-2 infection were associated with development of Long COVID symptoms.
+Symptoms attributable to coronavirus disease 2019 (COVID-19), including fatigue, memory/concentration problems ("brain fog"), and shortness of breath may persist after acute infection.
+Symptoms may be due to Long COVID, a type of post-acute sequelae of COVID-19 not explainable by other known medical conditions [1].
+Although prevalence estimates https://doi.org/10.1093/ofid/ofad047 vary, Long COVID may occur in up to 30% of individuals after severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) infection [2-7].
+Most individuals with Long COVID were not hospitalized for acute infection, and Long COVID can occur regardless of illness severity, vaccination status, and SARS-CoV-2-targeted treatment [8, 9], although the risk may be lower among vaccinated individuals and those with asymptomatic infection [9, 10].
+Symptoms have been reported for up to 24 months [11], and there are currently no proven treatments for Long COVID.